Juicing: Health effects

-Longitudinal prospective cohort studies conducted at Harvard showed an increased risk of Type 2 diabetes when fruit juice is consumed.
-Comparatively, consuming whole fruits significantly reduced the risk, suggesting that juicing process may not be beneficial to prevent diabetes.
-Similarly, consumption of whole apples helped lower cholesterol levels, while clear apple juice did not have such an effect.

 The American Journal of Public Health proposed that the Healthy Hunger-Free Kids Act of 2010 in the United States eliminate 100% fruit juices since it has been linked to childhood obesity, and substitute instead with whole fruits.

 Juicing removes the fiber content of the fruit or vegetable, and the full benefits of the plant is thus not experienced.
 Re-adding fiber to the juice cannot be equated to whole fruits.
 There is a loss in non-extracted polyphenols, a class of phytonutrients, in fruit juice compared to whole plant foods.
 Most polyphenols are bound to the plant fibers, and constitute the major portion of dietary polyphenols.
 There is therefore a marked loss of phytonutrients in consuming fruits and vegetables through the juicing process alone.

 The American Cancer Society says, "there is no convincing scientific evidence that extracted juices are healthier than whole foods".

 Juicing may not be the best way to extract all of the nutritional value from fruits and vegetables.
-According to Uckoo, when juiced grapefruit was compared with blended, the latter was superior.
+One study has shown that when juiced grapefruit was compared with blended, the latter was superior.
 Smoothies, which are the blending of fruit into juice, not the extraction, leave pulp and seeds within the drink leading to better nutrition.